Précédent Forum des professionnels en informatique > Bases de données > Sybase

 // Engine Activity

-// This VIEW shows the level of activity FOR each active
+// This view shows the level of activity for each active

 // SQL Server engine during the most recent sample interval.

-// FOR each engine, the percentage of the sample interval
+// For each engine, the percentage of the sample interval

-// when that engine used the CPU IS presented.
+// when that engine used the CPU is presented.
 Also shown are

-// the number of logical page reads, physical page reads AND
+// the number of logical page reads, physical page reads and

-// page writes that were generated BY that engine during the
+// page writes that were generated by that engine during the

 // sample interval.